 Massage to ankle reflex points—areas of the ankles that correspond to the uterus and ovaries—should be avoided unless a woman wants to bring about labor.
 Massage directly over varicose veins is not a good idea, but treatments done to surrounding areas will improve circulation and relieve tension in the varicose tissues.

 In general, some swelling is normal in pregnancy, and massage can help relieve some of the discomfort.
 However, fairly rapid and/or severe swelling of the hands and face late in pregnancy can be a sign of potentially dangerous conditions and requires immediate medical care; massage is not the appropriate therapy in this case.

-If you have other conditions, it is important that you talk to your doctor before you schedule an appointment with a massage therapist.
-For example, if you have a high-risk pregnancy, high blood pressure, or pre-eclampsia, seek advice from your doctor first.
-If you are experiencing pre-term labor, massage can help improve circulation and relax you, but massage of the abdomen should be avoided.
+If you have other conditions, it is important that you talk to your healthcare provider before you schedule an appointment with a massage therapist.
+For example, if you have a high-risk pregnancy, high blood pressure, or pre-eclampsia, seek advice from your healthcare provider first.
+If you are experiencing preterm labor, massage can help improve circulation and relax you, but massage of the abdomen should be avoided.

-Miller and Sundermann recommend pregnancy massage on the same schedule a woman sees her doctor.
+You need to see your healthcare provider on a regular basis, so consider doing the same for your massage therapist.
 If you were a regular massage junkie before you became pregnant, more frequent visits may be fine.
-If your budget, schedule, and doctor approve, once a week would be ideal.
-If you are unaccustomed to massage or are in the first trimester, seek the advice of your doctor and a prenatal massage therapist to learn when to start.
+If your budget, schedule, and healthcare provider approve, once a week would be ideal.
+If you are unaccustomed to massage or are in the first trimester, seek the advice of your healthcare provider and a prenatal massage therapist to learn when to start.